 The City of Cottage Grove recognizes the importance of identifying contaminants in the water.
-With the aid of online analyzers, the operators monitor the water treatment process seven days a week, 365 days a year.
+With the aid of online process analyzers, the operators monitor the water treatment process 24 hours a day, seven days a week, 365 days a year.